 We are currently seeking a full-time Accounting Technician to join our team in Fort Macleod.

-We are currently seeking a full-time Accounting Technician to join our team in Taber.
+We are currently seeking a full-time Administrative Assistant to join our team in Fort Macleod.

-We are currently seeking a full-time Accounting Technician to join our team in Lethbridge.
+We are currently seeking a full-time Administrative Assistant to join our team in Lethbridge.